A Boy Called Christmas: Plot

-On Christmas Eve, Andrea, Moppet, and Patrick, whose mother has died recently and whose father is leaving for an urgent task for work, are put in the care of Aunt Ruth, an old woman who tries to entertain the children by telling a Christmas tale.
+On Christmas Eve, Andrea, Moppet, and Patrick, whose mother has died recently and whose father Matt is leaving for an urgent task for work, are put in the care of their mother's Aunt Ruth who tries to entertain the children by telling a Christmas tale.

 13-year-old Nikolas and his father Joel, a woodcutter, live in the forest.
-Nikolas' mother had died two years before, eaten by a bear, and Nikolas tries to take comfort every night remembering the legend of a place called Elfhelm, where a girl found a magical place inhabited by elves that helped her to survive the winter.
+Nikolas's mother had died two years before, eaten by a bear, and Nikolas tries to take comfort every night remembering the legend of a place called Elfhelm where a girl found a magical place inhabited by elves that helped her to survive the winter.
 One night a mouse tries to steal some food but his life is spared by Nikolas who calls the mouse Miika and tries to teach him to speak.

 One day, the King calls his subjects and promises a big reward if someone is able to find an object that would bring hope to the kingdom.
 Joel joins a group of hunters to try to find Elfhelm.
-Joel leaves Nikolas under the care of Aunt Carlotta, a selfish woman who makes Nikolas' life miserable.
+Joel leaves Nikolas under the care of Aunt Carlotta, a selfish woman who makes his life miserable.

 Nikolas finds a map that confirms the existence of Elfhelm so he decides to go to the Extreme North to find his father and give him the map.
-During the journey, Nikolas learns that Miika has learned to speak and this provides hope in continuing his quest.
+During the journey, Nikolas discovers that Miika has learned to speak and this provides hope in continuing his quest.
 When they reach the Half Moon Forest, a reindeer who Nikolas names Blitzen allows Nikolas to mount him.

-The trio reaches Elfhelm but finds nothing there except for Joel's knife.
+The trio reach Elfhelm but find nothing there except for Joel's knife.
 Nikolas loses hope and collapses.
 He is found by Little Noosh and Father Topo.
 Father Topo gives Nikolas a "hope spell" that allows him to recover.
 Father Topo informs him that he is in Elfhelm, but it is only visible to the people who believe in the place.

-Nikolas is able to see the place after believing in the elves and tries to stay in the town.
-He learns that a group of humans, including Joel, has kidnapped a small elf called Little Kip.
-Nikolas is sentenced to be eaten by a troll in the Dark Tower.
-Nikolas manages to escape with the help of a young fairy called the Truth Pixie.
+Nikolas is able to see Elfhelm after believing in the elves and tries to stay.
+He learns from Mother Vodel that a group of humans, including Joel, has kidnapped a small elf called Little Kip.
+Nikolas is sentenced to be eaten by a troll in the Dark Tower, However, Nikolas manages to escape with the help of the young fairy Truth Pixie.
 He then decides to try to find Joel's party and clarify the misunderstanding.